elenagutiv/ga-wfas/README.md

 - test: benchmarks for experiments

 # General
+We strongly recommend to read the extended version of our article [4].

-Broadly speaking, the algorithm takes as input a WFA matrix description and a positive value k that represents the bound in the length of words that are searched.
+Generally speaking, our algorithm takes as input a WFA matrix description and a value k ≥ 1 that represents the bound in the length of words that are searched.
+The WFA matrix description is provided in .txt format (examples can be found in tests/).
-Further parameters relative to the genetic algorithm and experiment specification can be introduced in the right format by command line or using the header file inc/params.h
+The natural value k and other parameters relative to the genetic algorithm and experiment specification can be introduced in the right format by command line or modifying the header file inc/params.h.

+A demo can  be run as follows:

+    ./main <input_file.txt> bwmp <k_value> <size_hash_block>

+This line shows how to run our algorithm on mode 'bwmp', i.e., it will approximate a solution of the BWMP instance given by 'input_file.txt' and k = 'k_value'.
+The maximum block size of the hash table will be set up to 'size_hash_block'.
+The output of the algorithm will be shown in stdout.
+Additionally a log file (log.txt) can be inspected for further information of the execution.

+For instance, run:

+    ./main ../tests/random/Random/1-abcdef-9.txt bwmp 20 6

 # Experiments
 The following experiments can be carried out using our tool and the set of benchmarks *Random*, in the folder tests/random/Random.
-For further details on these experiments you can read our work on this problem, which will be soon available online and referenced in this repository.
+See [4] for further details on these experiments.

-Prior to performing the experiments, execute the following commands in the command line inside the folder 'ga-wfas':
+Please, execute the following commands in the command line inside the folder 'ga-wfas' to create the directories obj/, plots/ and res/, and needed subdirectories inside these.

     make env

 ## Genetic Algorithm vs Random Search experiment
 This experiment compares our genetic-algorithm-based metaheuristic against random search for approximating a solution to the WMP.
+It uses the set of benchmarks located in tests/random/Random.
 We perform the comparison by plotting an histogram for each procedure and test case.
 The histogram represents the distribution of weights observed by the two procedures.